Julius-A4/Julius-A4/README.md

 ### Hi there 👋, I'm Julius!
-I am currently a Senior at Old Dominion Univeristy majoring in Game Studies and Design looking to further my experience in the Gaming Industry.
+I am a Game Studies and Design Graduate from Old Dominion University and am looking to further my experience in the Gaming Industry and continue my knowledge and skills of game design/art!

-- 🔭 I’m currently a student at Old Dominion University Majoring in Game Design!
-- 🌱 I’m currently learning Unreal Engine and will be improving my level deisgn skills!
 - 📫 How to reach me: Email: ahmanjulius@gmail.com or jaust012@odu.edu (School email), Instagram: @juju_4ustin, LinkedIn: www.linkedin.com/in/julius-austin-59b993282
 - 😄 Pronouns: He/Him